-The TRIO Programs at Paris Junior College are comprised of the Educational Opportunity

-Center, Educational Talent Search, and Upward Bound.
+The TRIO Programs at Paris Junior College are comprised of the Educational Opportunity Center, Educational Talent Search, and Upward Bound.
 The TRIO programs are funded through grants by the U.S. Department of Education.
-The Educational Opportunity Center is located in the Mike Rheudasil Learning Center on the Paris campus as well as in the main office at the PJC - Greenville Center, and Educational Talent Search and Upward Bound are located on the southeast side of the campus on Collegiate Street.
+The Educational Opportunity Center is located in the Mike Rheudasil Learning Center on the Paris campus as well as in the main offices at the PJC - Greenville Center and PJC - Sulphur Springs Center, and Educational Talent Search and Upward Bound are located on the southeast side of the campus on Collegiate Street.